Gateway Arch: Physical characteristics

 The windows of the observation deck are located around the apex of the arch.

 Both the width and height of the arch are 630 ft.
 The arch is the tallest memorial in the United States and the tallest stainless steel monument in the world.

 The cross-sections of the arch's legs are equilateral triangles, narrowing from 54 ft per side at the bases to 17 ft per side at the top.
 Each wall consists of a stainless steel skin covering a sandwich of two carbon-steel walls with reinforced concrete in the middle from ground level to 300 ft, with carbon steel to the peak.
 The arch is hollow to accommodate a unique tram system that takes visitors to an observation deck at the top.

 The structural load is supported by a stressed-skin design.
 Each leg is embedded in 25980 ST of concrete 44 ft thick and 60 ft deep.
 20 ft of the foundation is in bedrock.
 The arch is resistant to earthquakes and is designed to sway up to 18 in in either direction, while withstanding winds up to 150 mph.
 The structure weighs 42878 ST, of which concrete composes 25980 ST; structural steel interior, 2157 ST; and the 6.3 mm thick grade 304 stainless steel panels that cover the exterior of the arch, 886 ST. This amount of stainless steel is the most used in any one project in history.

 Mathematical elements

 The arch is a weighted catenary—its legs are wider than its upper section.

 The geometric form of the structure was set by mathematical equations provided to Saarinen by the German-American engineer Hannskarl Bandel.
-Bruce Detmers and other architects expressed the geometric form in blueprints with this equation:
+Bruce Detmers and other architects expressed the centroidal curve of the arch, along which the centroids of the triangular cross sections lie, with this equation: